evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 Keyless go makes it possible to start the car without using the key.

-You have easy entry for the driver seat that move the seat to make it more easy to enter the car.
+You have an 'easy entry' function for the driver seat that moves the seat to make it easier to enter the car.

 You have wireless charging for your phone.